Interana/provision_tools/aws/README.md

 Role : AdministratorAccess
 ```

+4) Git Clone this repo to a box that has python installed.

-4) From that User, generate the access keys and update the awsconfig.py.template file in this folder
+5) From that User, generate the access keys and update the awsconfig.py.template file in this folder
 ```
 cp awsconfig.py.template awsconfig.py
 ```

-5) Install the python requirements for this project
+6) Install the python requirements for this project
 ```
 mkvirtualenv provision_tools
 workon provision_tools
 pip install -r requirements.txt
 ```

-6) Run the provision.py script as follows to generate a bucket policy to share the S3 bucket from your master account id
+7) Run the provision.py script as follows to generate a bucket policy to share the S3 bucket from your master account id
 i.e.
 ```
 python ./provision.py --s3_bucket 'my-bucket/my_path/*'  --interana_account_id 999999999999 --create
 ```

-7) In the folder, you will see a s3_bucket_list.policy.
+8) In the folder, you will see a s3_bucket_list.policy.
 Copy it contents and add it to your master accounts
 s3_bucket using the AWS Console:
 ```
 https://console.aws.amazon.com/s3